jteerice/jteerice.github.io/_posts/2023-02-28-pwnable_kr-input2.md

 ## Pwnable_kr: Input - Write-up

 This is a fairly straightforward binary exploitation challenge on Pwnable_kr that centers around passing input to a program.
-First we can try and exploit the program locally, then write an exploit that we can use to retrieve the flag remotely.
+At first glance, it seems rather simple, but after working throught the challenge I learned quite a lot about sockets and pipes in C programming.

 After using ```scp``` to copy the binary and c file locally, we can use ```cat``` to take a look at the c file.